blcxtranslations/blcx/_translated/chapter-0050.md

 The Flame Spirit sect, as the name implies, were experts in techniques of the fire type.
 In regards to their strength, in the sect of the Yan prefecture, they were ranked second and was just slightly inferior to the Floating Cloud Valley.

-Although their patriarch was only at the Foundation Building stage, but they still had a Core Formation senior elder.
+Although their patriarch was only at the Foundation Establishment stage, but they still had a Core Formation senior elder.
 But that elder, although he had a high cultivation, he was very lecherous.
 Yan Tian Heng's second daughter was exactly one of that elder's favoured concubines.

 With these kinds of relationships, in addition to the fact that the Flame Spirit sect and the Floating Cloud Valley was always contesting for the position of the overlord of the Yan prefecture, only added onto the existing hostilities between the sects.
 It was only because the sects were worried about the consequences that they kept their hostilities suppressed.